1. Select

 Credit cards have revolutionised the way we spend, right?
 However, as they become more integrated into our wallets and daily life expenses, security and transparency have become top priorities.

-From 356 crore credit card transactions in FY 2024 to an anticipated 900 crore by FY 2029, India’s digital payment landscape is evolving at lightning speed.
+From approximately 356 crore credit card transactions in FY 2024 to a projected 900 crore by FY 2029, India’s digital payment landscape is evolving at lightning speed.
 There's a high chance that you might also be using your credit card for everything from buying groceries to booking a hotel or flight for vacation.

 Think about it: you easily swipe, shop, and enjoy the benefits of your credit card.
 But have you ever wondered enough how safe these transactions truly were?